-10 DURATION OF AUTHORISATIONS
+10 DURATION AND REVIEW OF AUTHORISATIONS

 - 10.1 Authorisations for directed surveillance will cease to have effect three months from the day of issue and for the use of covert human intelligence sources, twelve months.
-The expiry date and time on the authorisation form will therefore always be three/twelve months from the date of authorisation, controlled by review and cancellation.
-Authorisations should be reviewed on a regular basis, using the appropriate form, to ensure that they are still necessary and proportionate. - 10.2 Authorisations can be renewed prior to their expiry providing the criteria in paragraph 3.9 and the Code of Conduct is met.
-Applications for renewal must be in writing and the application and the decision, detailing the grounds for the renewal or refusal to renew or withdrawal of the authorisation. - 10.3 When the case is closed prior to the authorisation expiring or covert surveillance is no longer required or meets the criteria for authorisation, which ever is the sooner, the authorisation must be cancelled by the authorising officer using the appropriate form.
+The expiry date and time on the directed surveillance authorisation form will therefore always be three months from the date of authorisation, controlled by review and cancellation.
+The effective time and date is the time the authority is approved by the Magistrate, not the time of signing by the AO.
+Authorisations should be reviewed on a regular basis, using the appropriate form, to ensure that they are still necessary and proportionate. - 10.2 Authorisations can be renewed prior to their expiry providing the criteria in paragraph 3.9 and the Code of Practice is met.
+Applications for renewal must be in writing and the application and the decision, detailing the grounds for the renewal or refusal to renew or withdrawal of the authorisation.
+All renewals must receive judicial approval from a magistrate prior to taking effect. - 10.3 When the need for the authorisation has ceased i.e., at any point when the authorisation for covert surveillance is no longer required or no longer meets the criteria for authorisation, the authorisation must be cancelled by the authorising officer using the appropriate form.
+At the end of the authorisation period, if not cancelled previously, it must be cancelled not simply allowed to expire.